 Mark Flint has been designing, building and maintaining trails since the early 1990s.
-He began in Oregon, and moved to Southern Arizona in 1998, where he has been involved in the design of the Arizona Trail.
-Other trail systems he has done design for include the 50 Year Trail, 24 Hours in the Old Pueblo Race Course, Tucson Mountain Park and the Sweetwater Preserve.
-His most recent project involved helping plan and design trails in the Tortolita Mountain Park Preserve.
+He began in Oregon, and moved to Southern Arizona in 1997.
+He was been involved in the design of several segments of the Arizona National Scenic Trail.
+He has designed more than 300 miles of trail throughout much of Arizona, but also in Nevada and Vermont.

 He was a member of the team that produced the “National Mountain Bicycling Strategic Action Plan,” a U.S. Department of Interior Bureau of Land Management planning document published in 2002.